jenkinsci/jenkins/CONTRIBUTING.md

 The project is using some labels to mark the status and the content of the pull-requests.
 The complete list of labels can be found at https://github.com/jenkinsci/jenkins/labels.
-Out of those labels, here are a definition of labels the maintainers are using to manage the status of the pull-requests:
+Out of those labels, here is a definition of labels the maintainers are using to manage the status of the pull-requests:

 - `needs-docs` marks a pull-requests lacking documentation in the code or on jenkins.io ;
 such pull-requests won't be merged until the comments are addressed